The Eichler Way: Stylish Modern Living in the Suburbs

 The early Eichler homes with enclosed front courtyards were followed by homes centered on glass-sided, open-air atriums, then by larger ones with central galleries and spacious all-purpose rooms with skylights.

 Top: Can’t afford an Eichler?
-How about this Modern style 1-story, 2,923-sq.-ft., 3-bedroom, 3.5-bath home with a courtyard and an open floor design (House Plan #100-1278) Middle: Or this lovely 1-story, 2-bedroom home with a distinctive flat roof (like some Eichlers), wood siding, and glass walls.
-Bottom: Abundant sunshine filters into the home’s interior through the glass walls in this Great Room.
-Make a note of the wood trim and stacked stone that add charm to the space (House Plan #149-1886).
+How about this Modern style 1-story, 2,923-sq.-ft., 3-bedroom, 3.5-bath home with a courtyard and an open floor design (Plan #100-1278)?
+Middle: Or this lovely 1-story, 2-bedroom home with a distinctive flat roof (like some Eichlers), wood siding, and glass garage doors.
+Bottom: Abundant sunshine filters into the home’s interior through the glass walls in this Great Room (Plan #202-1011).

 Other Features of Eichler Houses